 with or without Imperial Honorary Contracts (we can sponsor an Imperial College Honorary Contract as needed through the kind support of the Academic Health Sciences Centre)

-We run an open CDT model, so other Departments at Imperial or individual supervisors can join, subject to them subscribing to our CDT’s financial model (please contact our CDT Management team (email@example.com).
+We run an open CDT model, so other Departments at Imperial or individual supervisors can join, subject to them subscribing to our CDT’s financial model.
+Please contact our CDT Management team by emailing firstname.lastname@example.org .

-The PhD milestones (eg ESA, LSR) are structured as cohort-based activities, and thus the CDT will run and organise these.
+The formal PhD milestones (e.g. ESA, LSR) are structured as cohort-based activities, and thus the CDT will run and organise these.

-The CDT has a student progression/milestones/monitoring process in line with College regulations and thus are very similar to the 11 participating Departments (ESA around month 9, exit before month 12 deadline; LSR by month 24) these have been reviewed by the Dept of Computing as host of the CDT and are now with Registry for approval (after their review).
-Similarly, as required by UKRI we have an exit degree (an MRes) that students who want to/have to leave in the first year can obtain.
+The CDT has a student progression/monitoring process in line with College regulations and thus are very similar to the 11 participating Departments (e.g. ESA is due around month 11, exit before month 12 deadline; LSR by month 24).
+Similarly, as required by UKRI we have an exit degree (an MRes) which students who want to or have leave in the first year can obtain .